SkyRide (Busch Gardens Tampa Bay)

-Skyride is a transportation attraction at Busch Gardens Tampa Bay in Tampa, Florida.
+SkyRide is a transportation attraction at Busch Gardens Tampa Bay in Tampa, Florida.
 It carries passengers from the Edge of Africa section of the park to the Stanleyville section or vice versa.
 During this experience, passengers get a bird's-eye view of several attractions at the park.

 History

 The ride was manufactured by Von Roll of Berne, Switzerland and opened at the park in 1974.
-The Skyride needed to be closed beginning in 2010 to build the Cheetah Hunt roller coaster, which opened May 27, 2011.
+The SkyRide needed to be closed beginning in 2010 to build the Cheetah Hunt roller coaster, which opened May 27, 2011.
 It was reopened shortly after that date.

 The boarding building at the former Crown Colony (now known as Cheetah Hunt Plaza, or Cheetah Plaza) section was renovated at this point, in order to aid it in fitting better with the new subsahran Africa theme (in contrast with the former colonial Africa theme).

 Ride experience

 The following is an account of the ride from the Cheetah Hunt station to the Stanleyville station (observances while on the return trip would be in reverse order):

 Passengers enter a cabin at the Cheetah Hunt station.
 It is at this station that an enormous motor—or series of motors—powers the movement of the continuous cable for the entire ride.
 The vehicle catches onto the cable and the cabin begins its first ascent.
 For the first half of the attraction, the cabin passes over the animal area of the park, including the "Edge of Africa" and "Nairobi" sections of the park.
-During this portion, passengers can see various animals to one side, and such attractions as Iron Gwazi, SheiKra, and Phoenix on the other side.
+During this portion, passengers can see various animals to one side, and such attractions as Iron Gwazi and SheiKra on the other side.
 The cabin then descends to a checkpoint structure where a total of three giant wheels, similar to those at each station, change the direction of the cable.
 It is here that two employees (one monitoring the vehicles going in each direction) ensure that the cabins have enough momentum to carry themselves across the steel tracks above while making the 90-degree turn.
 The cabin then returns to the cable and begins its second—and final—ascent, now going perpendicular to the first half of the attraction.
-During the second portion, passengers can see Sand Serpent, the Timbuktu Theater and Stanley Falls Flume to one side, and Kumba to the other side.
+During the second portion, passengers can see Phoenix Rising, the Timbuktu Theater and Stanley Falls Flume to one side, and Kumba to the other side.
 The cabin then descends to a station at the opposite end of the park, where existing passengers exit the ride and new passengers board the gondolas for the return trip to the front of the park.